 Notice the Reset to Default Language option on the menu and submenu.
-This is the fastest way to re a paragraph or the entire document to the d language set in Tool > Options ( above).
+This is the fastest way to return a paragraph or the entire document to the default language set in Tool > Options (described above).

 Using synonyms and the thesaurus